mate-android-testing/wallmauer/README.md

 The second pull command retrieves a file called **info.txt**, which solely contains the number of collected traces.
 This file is present once writing the traces to the file is completed.

+# MATE Integration:

+This instrumentation library is internally used by the Android Test Generator called [MATE](https://github.com/mate-android-testing/mate) to report coverage.
+You simply copy the instrumented APK into the respective **apps** folder belonging to your local [MATE-Commander](https://github.com/mate-android-testing/mate-commander) installation.
+In addition, you copy the additional artifacts produced by the instrumentation, e.g. the **branches.txt** into the respective **apps/<package-name>** folder.
+Note that [MATE](https://github.com/mate-android-testing/mate) requires you to name your APKs according to the app's package name, i.e., `<package-name>.apk`.

 # BranchCoverage Evaluation:

 Generate the **branchCoverageEvaluation.jar** using the supplied gradle task `customFatJar` of the **branchCoverageEvaluation module**.